Multibit-Legacy/multibit-hd/README.md

 Using Nimbus ensures that we don't have this or similar problems.

 [Technical details on the default colours](http://docs.oracle.com/javase/tutorial/uiswing/lookandfeel/_nimbusDefaults.html#primary)

-#### Where's the Trezor support ?

-Due to the complexity of getting MultiBit HD working with a "soft" wallet we've moved the Trezor support into a different branch (`mbhd-trezor`) which is periodically updated from `develop`.
-Once the main MBHD code has finalised then we will be integrating Trezor into the main branch.

 #### I want an installer not this IDE